-The summary consolidated statement of profit or loss data for the years ended 31 December 2015 and 2016 and the six months ended 30 June 2016 and 2017 and the summary consolidated statement of financial position data as at 31 December 2015 and 2016 and 30 June 2017 set forth below are extracted or derived from the financial statements as at and for the years ended 31 December 2015 and 2016 and as at and for the six months ended 30 June 2017 incorporated by reference in this Base Prospectus.
+The summary consolidated statement of profit or loss data for the years ended 31 December 2016 and 2017 and the six months ended 30 June 2017 and 2018 and the summary consolidated statement of financial position data as at 31 December 2016 and 2017 and 30 June 2018 set forth below are extracted or derived from the financial statements of the Group as at and for the years ended 31 December 2016 and 2017 and the unaudited but reviewed interim condensed consolidated financial statements of the Group as at and for the six months ended 30 June 2018 incorporated by reference in this Base Prospectus.
 Prospective investors should read the summary financial information set forth below in conjunction with the financial statements incorporated herein by reference.
-Our unaudited condensed consolidated interim financial statements as at and for the six months ended 30 June 2017 have been reviewed by KPMG but have not been audited.
-See "Recent Developments" for a discussion in respect of our unaudited consolidated financial results as at and for the nine months ended 30 September 2017.
+Our unaudited but reviewed interim condensed consolidated financial statements as at and for the six months ended 30 June 2018 have been reviewed by KPMG but have not been audited.